 DFAT links nutrition to its major development priorities

-Nutrition-sensitive: interventions addressing underlying causes of malnutrition and consider cross-sector impacts (i.e. improve access to diverse diet, etc.)
+Nutrition-sensitive: Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).

-Within health and agriculture policy, nutrition is an elevated development priority, with an emphasis on high-need areas.
+Within health and agriculture policy, nutrition is an elevated development priority but receives little funding

-Australia continues to focus on sub-Saharan Africa, Southern Asia and East Asia, due to their higher rates of undernutrition.
+Australia continues to focus on sub-Saharan Africa, South Asia, and East Asia, due to their higher rates of undernutrition.
 This geographic focus deviates from Australia’s overall concentration on the Indo-Pacific region.
 Australia is involved in the ‘Nutrition for Growth’ initiative and has joined the ‘Scaling up Nutrition’ (SUN) movement.
-The government has disbursed US$6 million to nutrition-specific projects in 2014 .
-This makes Australia the 11th-largest donor to nutrition-specific interventions and represents a moderate increase of 0.7% compared to 2013.
-According to self-reported data from the Global Nutrition Report 2016 , Australia disbursed US$73 million to nutrition-sensitive interventions in 2014.

 DFAT leads policy development and decision-making

 Nutrition financing policies and decision-making processes are spread across development areas, reflecting Australia’s cross-sectoral perspective.
 Policy development and decision-making in these fields (e.g., health and agriculture) is led by the Department of Foreign Affairs and Trade (DFAT) and implemented by the respective governmental agencies.